FedjaW/btw-i-use-ansible/README.md

 # How to

-Make sure you have
+Make sure you have `git` and `ansible` installed, then run:

-- git
-- ansible

-installed, then run:
 `ansible-pull -U https://github.com/FedjaW/btw-i-use-ubuntu`

-Grab a coffee, come back and voilà, your development environment is set up and ready to use
+Grab a coffee, come back and voilà, your development environment is set up and ready to use.

 ## For debugging

+- you need to have `docker` installed

 - cd into debug
 - run `./build_dockers.sh`